Black Sails (TV series): Production

-The series is filmed at Cape Town Film Studios in Cape Town, South Africa, with local production company Film Afrika.
+The series was filmed at Cape Town Film Studios in Cape Town, South Africa, with local production company Film Afrika.

 The opening title sequence was made by Imaginary Forces and directors Michelle Dougherty and Karin Fong with the backing sea chantey-inspired theme composed by Battlestar Galactica and The Walking Dead composer Bear McCreary.
 It accurately features an instrument of the period in the form of the hurdy-gurdy.

 For the amount of detail that was added to the vessels, it took over 300 workers to build just one ship.

-In real life, recurring actor Nick Boraine is Louise Barnes's husband; Anna-Louise Plowman and Chris Larkin are, respectively, Toby Stephens's wife and brother; and Guy Paul is Harriet Walter's husband.